Aman-Sunesh/ResNet18-Pruning-and-Compression-on-CIFAR10/README.md

 This repository documents a PyTorch pruning study for ResNet-18 on CIFAR-10.
 The project compares several neural network pruning strategies and analyzes the tradeoff between model sparsity, accuracy, and practical deployability.

-> Note: If this originated from a course lab, keep the full notebook private unless public posting is explicitly allowed.
-A cleaned report-style version is safer for a portfolio repository.

 ## Overview

 The project explores four pruning workflows: